-- > Prevent fraud, waste, or abuse regarding Proposition M and D resources - > Prevent material misstatement in the Proposition M and D Building Fund financial statements - > Ensure all expenditures are properly allocated - > Ensure adequate separation of duties exists in the accounting of Proposition M and D funds
+- ➤ Prevent fraud, waste, or abuse regarding Proposition M and D resources. - > Prevent material misstatement in the Proposition M and D Building Fund (21) financial statements. - Ensure all expenditures are properly allocated. - Ensure adequate separation of duties exists in the accounting of Proposition M and D funds.

-El Cajon Office 218 W. Douglas Avenue El Cajon, CA 92020 Tel.
-(619) 447-6700 Fax (619) 447-6707 All purchase requisitions and expenditures are reviewed for proper supporting documentation.
+All purchase requisitions and expenditures are reviewed for proper supporting documentation.
 The Project Manager/Consultant submits supporting documentation to the Superintendent to initiate a contract for services and/or a purchase requisition.
 Purchase Orders are generated by the Administrative Secretary and routed to the Business Manager for approval.
 The Business Manager verifies that the requested purchase is within the scope and parameters of the approved budget and that all expenditures are properly recorded by project expense and category.
 When the invoice is received, the Project Manager/Consultant verifies that the services have been satisfactorily rendered and that charges are consistent with the amounts approved in the contract/purchase order.
 The invoice is approved by the Project Manager/Consultant and then routed to the Business Manager to process for payment through the District's accounts payable system.
-The payment request and supporting documentation is provided to the San Diego County Office of Education for audit review and compliance purposes.
+The payment request and supporting documentation is provided to the San Diego County Office of Education for audit review and compliance procedures.

-The results of our audit determined the internal control procedures as implemented are sufficient to meet the financial and compliance objectives required by generally accepted accounting standards and applicable laws and regulations.
+The results of our audit determined the internal control procedures as implemented are sufficient to meet the financial and compliance objectives required by generally accepted accounting principles and applicable laws and regulations.